Nurse Aide Training (CNA) Program

-You can be on your way to a new career in one of the fastest growing health care fields in less than five months.
-The NYC Nurse Aide training program at Mildred Elley in Manhattan has been designed to prepare students to work as a Certified Nurse Aide.
+You can be on your way to a new career in one of the fastest growing health care fields in just 5 weeks!
+The Nurse Aide Training program at Mildred Elley in Albany has been designed to prepare students to work as a Certified Nurse Aide (CNA).

 Certified Nurse Aides, commonly called CNAs, work in long term care facilities under the direction and supervision of registered nurses (RNs) and licensed practical nurses (LPNs) as well as other medical staff.